Category

 In conclusion, RADAR (Radio Detection and Ranging) technology has come a long way since its inception, evolving into a versatile and indispensable tool across various industries.
 From its early use in military defense and weather forecasting to modern applications in aviation, autonomous vehicles, and environmental monitoring, RADAR continues to advance.

-Key developments such as Pulse-Doppler RADAR, Phased Array RADAR, and Digital Signal Processing have enhanced its performance, accuracy, and versatility.
+Key developments such as Pulse-Doppler RADAR, Phased Array RADAR, and Digital Signal Processing have enhanced its overall performance, accuracy, and versatility.
 RADAR’s ability to detect, track, and measure the position and velocity of objects has made it invaluable for ensuring safety, improving navigation, and advancing scientific research.

 Frequently Asked Question